 Sleep Loss Comes with Real Consequences

-We all know the foggy feeling that comes with sleep loss, but few of us experience that over the long term.
-For younger people, sleep disturbances aren’t uncommon but typically only occur in short spurts.
+We all know the foggy feeling that comes when you’re not sleeping enough, but few of us experience that over the long term.
+For younger people, these disturbances aren’t uncommon but typically only occur in short spurts.
 But long-term sleep loss causes more than just fogginess.
 It’s a known risk-factor for depression and one well-known English study showed that civil servants who cut their nightly sleep down from 7 hours to 5 or less nearly doubled their risk of death from all causes.
 So a lack of sleep can literally be a killer.

 More to Come